Fanjie-Li/Curriculum-Vitae/content/project/music-learning-naturalistic/index.md

 ---

 {{% callout note %}}
 Feb.
 2019 - Dec.
-2019 (Master'sSupervisor: Dr. Xiao Hu)
+2019 (Master's thesis; Supervisor: Dr. Xiao Hu)
 {{% /callout %}}

-This study aims to a) profile the music preference of learners in view of potential individual differences, and b) investigate the association between music characteristics and listeners’ learning experience in view of the potential moderating effect of learners’ traits and task load.

-A one-week field experiment was conducted in participants’ own study places.
-During the experiment, participants were asked to conduct learning sessions with music in the background and collect the tracks they deemed suitable for learning using a novel mobile music app (i.e., Moody App).
-A set of participant-related, context-related, and music-related data were collected via the pre-experiment questionnaire, surveys popped up during the learning session, and the logging system of the music app.
+This study goes beyond controlled laboratory experiments that dominated previous studies, and conducted a field experiment to probe how students media multitasking with background music, in light of cognitive-affective theory of learning with media.

 **Highlights:**
-- Designed and developed the Moody music app (iOS client with a Flask-based backend and the MySQL database) to facilitate longitudinal data collection in naturalistic settings;
+- Designed and developed the Moody music app for behavioral tracking and experience sampling;
-- Performed acoustic analysis on the 10k music pool and estimated music emotion in the arousal-valence space via Support Vector Machines (SVM);
+- Extracted acoustic music features (e.g., rhythm, timbre) via music processing techniques, and estimated music emotion in the arousal-valence space via Support Vector Machines (SVM);
 - Collected users’ motion data (e.g., sedentary state), heart rate, etc. using the Fitbit Versa smartwatch.
-- Implemented the Multitasking test using PsychoPy based on specifications in literature, and refined an existing Python-based N-Back Test for assessing participants’ working memory capacity.
+- Implemented a set of computer-based cognitive tests for assessing participants’ working memory capacity and multitasking ability
-- Conceived the conceptual framework.
-Performed data cleansing and analysis using Python and R.
+- Analysed relationships among music-, context-, and learner-related variables using statistical methods.

 **In Progress / Working Papers:**
 - Optimizing Background Music for Learning: The Role of Music Characteristics, Task Load, and Learners’ Cognitive Capacity
-- Profiling the Music Preference of Learners: A Field Study.
+- Profiling the Music Preference of Learners: A Field Study

 **Gallery:**